 Group contingencies are rewards that the entire class can earn by behaving well as a group.
 For example, a teacher could offer free seating arrangements on Fridays if all students are in their seats when the bell rings for the entire week.
 Token economies are classroom rewards based on a given system, such as stickers, tally marks, bonus points, poker chips, etc. In these classrooms, students are working hard to earn these tokens in order to gain a bigger reward.

 8. Correcting student behaviors

-Of course, even the most effective classrooms will have times when students demonstrate negative behaviors.
+Of course, even the most effective classrooms will still have students who demonstrate negative behaviors.
 When this happens, teachers need to intervene with brief and specific corrections.
 According to PBIS, teachers should state the observed behavior and then tell what the student should do in the future.
 Corrections should be brief and respectful.
-If the student corrects the behavior, the teacher should be sure to then praise that student.
+If the student’s outcome is to correct the behavior, the teacher should follow this up with praise for that student.

 For example, a student might be off task during class.
 A teacher could approach this student and say, “Steve, please begin your assignment.”
 Once the student returns to the task, and maintains momentum, the teacher may approach him and comment, “Thank you for being responsible and getting to work on your assignment.”
 This correction (and praise) is just a small step in helping students understand the desired behaviors in class.

 PBIS can make a big difference at every level